-Sterling once said, "A man can not (sic) retain his self-respect if he spends his entire life in clowning . . . " Starting In the mid-1920s, Sterling began to include dramas in his repertoire, although he often gave his dramatic characters a humorous twist.
+Sterling once said, "A man can not (sic) retain his self-respect if he spends his entire life in clowning . ."

+134 Starting In the mid-1920s, Sterling began to include dramas in his repertoire, although he often gave his dramatic characters a humorous twist.
 Even then, he was described as the "ace of character comedians."

-One example was the 1927 Frank Capra film, For the Love of Mike.
+136 One example was the 1927 Frank Capra film, For the Love of Mike.
+Sterling made a successful transition for short slapstick comedies to feature-length films.